MattCodes03/CW1_RubyOnRails/docs/GettingStuffDone.md

 ```

 ## Installing Rails <a name="installingrails"></a>
-Installing rails is verey simple.
+Installing rails is very simple.
 Use the `gem install` command provided by RubyGems:
 ```bash
 $ gem install rails
 ```